Fatrald/EcoTronik/cloud_computing/README.md

 /users   |PATCH   |Nama, Alamat, Email, profile_image & no.telp | Update data for user|
 /logout  |DELETE  | None | Logout four user|
 /elektronik/:id |GET | None | Give the response about elektronik use id elektronik|

+## How to Deploy API Backend using App Engine (GCP)
+1. Push the Backend API that you have created into your GitHub repository
+2. Clone the GitHub repository which contains your Backend API in the terminal with the statement `git clone <your repository link>` then click enter
+3. Affter success, run the `gcloud app deploy` statement to start the deployment process
+4. After the deployment process is complete, you can run the `gcloud app browse` statement to get the link from your deployment results earlier